nfisher23/nickolasfisher.com/content/blog/How-to-Set-Up-A-Private-Local-Network-On-Your-PC-With-VirtualBox.md

 how can we _quickly_ and _cheaply_ prove that this will actually work?
 We need a place to toy around with these applications, and shorten our feedback loop as tightly as possible.

-One way, as mentioned above, was to spin up some DO or Linode VPS&#39;s and do our tinkering on there.
+One way, as mentioned above, was to spin up some DO or Linode VPS's and do our tinkering on there.
 Another option is to use [VirtualBox](https://www.virtualbox.org/) to create local, virtual machines, and configure them to accept connections just like a virtual private server in the cloud would.
 That is the subject of this tutorial (the next step, and the subject of the next post, is to [use Vagrant](https://nickolasfisher.com/blog/How-to-Simulate-Distributed-Systems-in-the-Cloud-with-Vagrant). **Vagrant is awesome**.)

 ### Prerequisites

 Download virtual box, and [download the latest ubuntu server](https://www.ubuntu.com/download/server).
-The version we&#39;ll use for this tutorial is 18.04 LTS.
+The version we'll use for this tutorial is 18.04 LTS.
 Then, you can follow this [tutorial on setting up Ubuntu Server on Virtual Box](https://ilearnstack.com/2013/04/13/setting-ubuntu-vm-in-virtualbox/).

-### How to talk to a &#34;guest&#34; virtual machine from your &#34;host&#34; machine
+### How to talk to a "guest" virtual machine from your "host" machine

-In virtual box world, your &#34;host&#34; machine is your regular operating system, which boots up when you start your computer.
-Any &#34;guest&#34; machine, then, is whatever virtual box instance you have set up.
+In virtual box world, your "host" machine is your regular operating system, which boots up when you start your computer.
+Any "guest" machine, then, is whatever virtual box instance you have set up.
 Since what we want is to be able to connect to a server using ssh, as we would in a real VM, we have to tinker a bit with our virtual box instance.

 Make sure your ubuntu VM guest machine is powered off, then go to **Global Tools**.
-Click on &#34;VirtualBox Host-Only Ethernet Adapter, and have the following settings configured:
+Click on "VirtualBox Host-Only Ethernet Adapter, and have the following settings configured:

 - Server Address: 192.168.56.100